Self-harm: Terminology

 Nonsuicidal self-injury (NSSI) is listed in Section II (Diagnostic criteria and codes) of the latest, as of April 2025, edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR) under the category "other conditions that may be a focus of clinical attention".
 While NSSI is not a separate mental disorder, the DSM-5-TR adds a diagnostic code for the condition in-line with the ICD.
 The disorder is defined as intentional self-inflicted injury without the intent of dying by suicide.
 Section III (Emerging measures and models) of the previous edition of the DSM (DSM-5) contains the proposed diagnosis along with criteria and description of Nonsuicidal Self-injury.
 Criteria for NSSI include five or more days of self-inflicted harm over the course of one year without suicidal intent, and the individual must have been motivated by seeking relief from a negative state, resolving an interpersonal difficulty, or achieving a positive state.

-A common belief regarding self-harm is that it is an attention-seeking behavior; however, in many cases, this is inaccurate.
-Many self-harmers are very self-conscious of their wounds and scars and feel guilty about their behavior, leading them to go to great lengths to conceal their behavior from others.
-They may offer alternative explanations for their injuries, or conceal their scars with clothing.
-Self-harm in such individuals may not be associated with suicidal or para-suicidal behavior.
 People who self-harm are not usually seeking to end their own life; it has been suggested instead that they are using self-harm as a coping mechanism to relieve emotional pain or discomfort or as an attempt to communicate distress.

-Studies of individuals with developmental disabilities (such as intellectual disability) have shown self-harm being dependent on environmental factors such as obtaining attention or escape from demands.
-Some individuals may have dissociation harboring a desire to feel real or to fit into society's rules.
+Concealment

+A common practice in those who self-harm is that of concealment.
+Concealment is the process of hiding one's self-harm scars or wounds via methods such as wearing concealing attire, harming in less perceived places such as the thighs, applying makeup, or receiving plastic surgery or tattoos.
+There are many reasons a person may choose to conceal, the most common of which is caused by the stigma around self-harm.
+Individuals who choose to conceal often believe their scars to be socially detrimental or that people may perceive them to be seeking attention.
+Some individuals may also wish to conceal their scars from themselves, due to a sense of shame or belief it makes them weak.

+Not all people who engage in self-harm wish to conceal their wounds and may be indifferent to or in some cases have a desire for them to be seen.
+Some people who self-harm do so to exert interpersonal influence, validation, belonging, protection or punishment; in cases like these, people may not wish to conceal their scars or wounds either from themselves or others, believing they will gain approval, cause disgust or instill fear in others.